FrogOfJuly/lithium_coolant/README.md

 # Polonium RTG: *Re*math*ter*

-TODO: account for different effectiveness for two stages of LiH coolant

 **Disclaimer**: This is an update to a question [here](https://worldbuilding.stackexchange.com/questions/263239/reality-check-energy-source-for-power-armour).
-I hit a character limit, but still wanted to redo some calculations as I spotted mistakes which are too late to edit in place.
+I hit the character limit, but still wanted to redo some calculations as I spotted mistakes which were too late to edit in place.

 ## Scaling